10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 Curry 36 in Berlin Mustafa Gemuse Kebap

-This doner stall is such a legend around the city that it deserves a spot on the list of things to do in Kreuzberg, Berlin.
-Even though Mustafa’s is just a food truck, there is always a 30-plus minutes line of people in front of it.
-It has become a cult after introducing a twist on traditional kebab culture.
+This doner stall is such a legend that it deserves a spot on the list of things to do in Kreuzberg, Berlin!
+Even though Mustafa’s is just a food truck, there’s always a line of people that’s over 40 minutes long.
+It has become a cult favorite after putting a twist on traditional kebab culture.

 Graffiti Walks in Kreuzberg Graffiti Walks in Kreuzberg2